Phil-Factor/Database_Comparison_And_Sync/README.md

 # Database_Comparison_And_Sync
- PowerShell wrapping of SQL Compare and SAL Data Compare
+ PowerShell wrapping of SQL Compare and SQL Data Compare